Our offering to the Nosara community

 Music and Movement, Storytelling, Artistic Creation, and Nature explorations are daily rituals at Wild Child Playgarden & Wildschooling,

-The mornings start with free play and circle: children sing and dance, celebrating life.
-Honoring the miracle of this existence through music and movement is a sacred act.
+The day begins with free play and circle time, where children sing, dance, and celebrate the beauty of life.
+Honoring the miracle of existence through music and movement is a sacred act, fostering joy, connection, and gratitude.

 To enroll now, send an email to info@dandelionwildschooling.org